 \subsection{Stability Evaluation}

-We tracked PVPO training metrics to show its stability.
-Figure~\ref{fig:Stable} (a) shows PVPO achieves a much higher average reward than GRPO.
-With similar KL divergence in Figure~\ref{fig:Stable} (b), this improvement comes not from more aggressive updates, but from better gradient direction estimates.
-As shown in Figure~\ref{fig:Stable} (c), PVPO has much lower advantage variance, leading to more reliable and consistent update directions.
+We track PVPO training metrics to show its stability.
+Figure~\ref{fig:Stable} (a) shows that PVPO achieves a much higher average reward than GRPO.
+With a similar KL divergence in Figure~\ref{fig:Stable} (b), this improvement comes not from more aggressive updates, but from better gradient direction estimates.
+As shown in Figure~\ref{fig:Stable} (c), PVPO has lower advantage variance, leading to more reliable and consistent update directions.
 PVPO also maintains exploration without losing stability.
-Figure~\ref{fig:Stable} (d) shows it keeps higher policy entropy under a similar KL constraint, which helps avoid premature convergence to a local optimum.
-Overall, PVPO addresses key problems in RL: it supports high exploration, low variance, and high rewards.
-This evidence answers \textbf{Q4}: PVPO achieves more stable training than existing methods.
+Figure~\ref{fig:Stable} (d) shows that it keeps higher policy entropy under a similar KL constraint, which helps avoid premature convergence to a local optimum.
+Overall, PVPO addresses key problems in RL by supporting high exploration, low variance, and high rewards, thereby achieving more stable training than existing methods.